This article originally appeared on VICE UK.

 As with anywhere in the Muslim world, it's "don't ask, don't tell."
 As long as you don't walk down the street in Saudi Arabia with a pride banner you're OK.
 But you're not OK if you're found out.
 This is the country that has no human rights record and carries out beheadings in public on a regular basis.
 It needs to stop.

 Your film takes aim at Wahhabi Islam, but are you at all worried about whether some people might misinterpret it as a broader critique of Islam?

 I've been thinking about this a lot in the last few weeks.
 Muslims today are in a state of siege: from ourselves, primarily, but also from "the West" that wants to portray Muslims in a particular way.
 Muslims talk a lot about Islamophobia.
 I encounter it myself on a daily basis in so many different ways.

-I have wondered after seeing this backlash, 'Is it possible for audiences to take an Islamophobic point of view from this film?'
+I have wondered after seeing this backlash, is it possible for audiences to take an Islamophobic point of view from this film?
 And I don't think so.
 I think the film is like a prayer almost.
 It's a very pro-Islam film; it's an anti-Saudi film.
-If you actually see the film and engage with it, you realise this.
+If you actually see the film and engage with it, you realize this.
 If you don't see the film, it's a different story, which I can't control.

 What practical impact do you want your film to have?

 In this film I'm taking on the might of the most secretive, despicable monarchy in the world.
 I really believe in the power of using my form—documentary storytelling—as an agent for social change.
 Am I going to be able to create an Arab Spring in Saudi Arabia?
 I'm not sure.
 Am I going to be able to change the fact that the Americans are in bed with the Saudis?
 Probably not.
 But at the same time I feel this film will make people think differently about Saudi Arabia.

 Follow Rachel on Twitter.

 The next screening of A Sinner in Mecca will be at LA's Outfest LGBT Film Festival in July.